 She has shown throughout the south, in New Orleans, Louisiana, Charlotte, North Carolina, Atlanta, Georgia, Louisville, Kentucky, Miami, Florida, Lafayette, Louisiana, El Dorado, Arkansas, Savannah, Georgia and Bay St Louis, Mississippi.
 She recently had a one-person museum show at The Alexandria Museum of Art in Alexandria, LA.
 Her work was also recently featured in Louisiana Vistas Magazines, Where is Louisiana Art.

-Kathryn’s work is currently represented by Moremen Gallery in Louisville, Kentucky and The Elder Gallery of Contemporary Art in Charlotte, North Carolina.
+Kathryn’s work is currently represented by Le Mieux Galleries in New Orleans, Louisiana, Moremen Gallery in Louisville, Kentucky and The Elder Gallery of Contemporary Art in Charlotte, North Carolina.
 In addition to her work being shown throughout the south, Kathryn’s work has also been included in shows out west in Santa Fe, New Mexico and in the northeast in New York City.
 Her shows have consisted of landscapes, cityscapes, portraits and interiors.